4 Questions to Asked Your Pediatric Food Allergist

 Food allergies are more common in children than adults.
-At Piniella Asthma + Allergy, our experienced pediatric food allergist provides help in improving the quality of life for infants, children and adolescents with food allergies.
-We have 2 convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.
+At Piniella Asthma + Allergy, our experienced and board-certified pediatric food allergist provides help in improving the quality of life for infants, children, and adolescents with food allergies.
+We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL.
 We are here to help you get better today!
-For more information, call us or schedule an appointment online!
-We serve patients from Coral Gables FL, Palmetto Bay FL, Westchester FL, Kendall FL, Miami Springs FL, Pinecrest FL, Princeton FL, and Richmond West FL.
+For more information, Contact us or schedule an appointment online!

 Food allergies are common in young children.
 Current data estimates that up to six percent of children have food allergies.
 You may have heard about the “big five”, or the five most common food allergies in toddlers and young children, which are: peanuts (and other tree nuts, such as almonds or cashews), cow’s milk, eggs, soy, and wheat.
 Fish and other shellfish are also common sources of allergies or allergic reactions.